spleen1981/retroarch-kodi-addon-CoreELEC/README.md

 # RetroArch Kodi add-on for CoreELEC
 This script creates a RetroArch add-on for Kodi from Lakka sources for CoreELEC (Amlogic-ng devices).

-Resulting build has been tested with S905X3 ARM device only on CoreELEC 19.3.
+Resulting builds have been tested on following ARM devices:
+   - S905X3
+   - S922x (Odroid N2+)

+up to CoreELEC 19.4.

 # Usage
 [Lakka repository](https://github.com/libretro/Lakka-LibreELEC) is included as a submodule by default.